szstuff/DATA2410_portfolio2/README.md

 **Output:**
 The output from the application is printed in the terminal.
 The client prints information like the measured RTT, transfer time and measured throughput.
 The client and server both print configuration info including the protocol, file, testcase and window size used for the transfer.

-**Errors:**
-The code is designed to be able to run with default values (except for file path, which must always be provided).
-Issues might occur when only -s or -c argument are specified and (for example) the default port is not available.
-If issues occur when running, try running the script with all values specified.

-Note: 1000 bits = 1Kb, 1000 bytes = 1KB